Notional Value Meaning

 On the other hand, the face value of a security is the value set by the issuer of the said security.
 It is mentioned on the certificate of the security such as share certificate.
 All the interest payments are done based on face value and not based on notional value.
 Also, the face value of a particular security is fixed, but the notional value keeps on fluctuating based on market conditions.

-It is just an imaginary figure and maybe irrelevant due to below-mentioned reasons:
+It is just an imaginary figure and maybe irrelevant due to the below-mentioned reasons:

 - It doesn’t take into account the risk that the parties to a financial contract bear.